Discover 33 Delightful Things to Do in Mallorca, Spain!

 You need courage to drive the snake-like Sa Calobra road!

-Antonio Parietti, the same Italian engineer who built the road to Cap de Formentor, also constructed the “snake” road to Sa Calobra.
+Antonio Parietti, the same Italian engineer behind the road to Cap de Formentor, also masterminded the legendary “snake” road to Sa Calobra.

 The road to Sa Calobra, Mallorca